TGAC/SingleCellSchemas/README.md

 The main script, `convert.py`, is used to convert the XLSX schema into XLSX, XML, html and JSON files according to the namespace prefix.
 It is found in the project root directory.

 > **Important note**:
 Please do not directly modify the base YAML and JSON files in the `schemas` directory.
-To make changes, update the `data` worksheet in `base_sc_schemas.xlsx` spreadsheet located in the `schemas` directory.
+To make changes, update the `data` worksheet in `singlecell_schema_main_vxx.xlsx` spreadsheet located in the `schemas` directory.

 After making changes to the base XLSX file, run the `update_and_convert_schema.py` script in the `utils` directory to regenerate and update the YAML and JSON files.
 To run the update script, execute in the terminal - `python3 utils/update_and_convert_schema.py`.

 **Abbreviations**:

-- SC RNASEQ: Single Cell RNA-Sequencing
+- SC RNASEQ: Single-Cell RNA-Sequencing
-- STX: Spatial Transcriptomics
+- STX or ST: Spatial Transcriptomics

 <br />